 Application Process and Forms

-We are currently recruiting for a total of 4 Fellowship positions with a start date of July 1, 2016.
+We are currently recruiting for a total of 4 Fellowship positions with a start date of July 1, 2018.
 This will include 3 Physician-Scientist positions and 1 Clinician-Innovator position.
-For more details regarding the curricula differences, please read the Description of the Program.
+For more details regarding the curricula differences, please read the Description of the Program or contact Ben Paret.

-Boston Children's Hospital participates in ERAS, the Electronic Residency Application Service of the Association of American Medical Colleges.
-Interested applications should log onto the ERAS site to get more information about the application process and relevant fees.
+The Harvard Medical School Fellowship in Pediatric Gastroenterology and Nutrition at Boston Children's Hospital participates in ERAS, the Electronic Residency Application Service of the Association of American Medical Colleges.
+Interested applicants should log onto the ERAS site to get more information about the submission process and relevant fees.
 Fellowship applications should include:

-4. Medical Student Performance Evaluation/ letter from the dean of your medical school
+- Medical Student Performance Evaluation or letter from the dean of your medical school

-7. Personal Statement: Please outline the reasons for your interest in pursuing a career in Pediatric Gastroenterology, as well as your academic plans and research interests.
-You may also wish to comment on your particular interest(s) in obtaining either Physician-Scientist and/or Clinician-Innovator training; and
+- Personal Statement outlining the reasons for your interest in pursuing a career in Pediatric Gastroenterology, as well as your academic plans and research interests.
+You may also wish to comment on your particular interest(s) in obtaining either Physician-Scientist and/or Clinician-Innovator training

-Physician-Scientists in our Program are funded through an NIH training grant, and participation is therefore limited to those physicians with American citizenship or green card status.
-Foreign applicants may also choose to seek and secure independent funding from Principal Investigators in basic or clinical research groups to complete their research training in Boston.
-However, concrete plans and a written commitment for funding must be in place prior to the start of fellowship training.
+Physician-Scientists in our Program are funded primarily through a training grant provided by the NIH.
+As such, participation is limited to physicians with American citizenship or green card status.
+Nonetheless, foreign applicants interested in pursuing training as Physician-Scientists may choose to seek and secure independent funding from Principal Investigators in basic or clinical research groups to complete their research training in Boston.
+However, concrete plans, as well as a written commitment for funding, must be in place prior to the close of the ERAS match data.
 All funding plans must be reviewed by both the Program Director and Division Chief.

 Qualified applicants without U.S. citizenship or green card status are eligible to apply to train as Clinician-Innovators in our Program.
 This is a competitive curricula focused on the training and career development of young clinical educators of exceptional promise.

-1) We are participating with the National Residency Matching Program (NRMP).
+- We are participating with the National Residency Matching Program.
 Applicants must register with NRMP prior to interviewing.